 The other customer request involved anticipating our client pain points.

 It is easy to communicate with a client, it is easy to ask the right questions, it is easy to provide the right service.
-It is easy to bridge that gap and understand what clients are asking for and what you need to change that you are offering.
+It is easy to bridge that gap and understand what clients are asking for and where you need to change your offering.

-For example, we know technology is advanced, and it is expensive to pay a bill of $65.00 for a small business.
-Since there is technology available to help our clients pay this bill better, we want to reduce the cost with available technology.
+For example, we know technology is advanced.
+It’s expensive to pay a bill of $65.00 for a small business.
+Since there is technology available to help our clients pay this bill better, we want to reduce the cost of available technology.
 There are two ways this happens.

-1 – Clients will go to go to the software vendor, or they will go to their bank bill pay.
+1 – Clients will go to the software vendor, or they will go to their bank bill pay.
 They will find a way to do it better.
-They may or may not implement it correctly, and they may or may not have the right segregations of duties.
+They may or may not implement it correctly, and they may or may not have the right segregation of duties.

 2 – You can anticipate they are going to do that because you know what’s happening, and you can go out and find the technology and communicate you can help them do that more efficiently.
 You can help your expecting clients do it and reduce the cost.